SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 that we can reproduce the exact same model at a later point.

 Finally, we also need to discuss *dependency resolution*, which is the process of figuring out which packages are compatible.
-This is a non-trivial problem, and there exist a lot of different algorithms for doing this.
+This is a non-trivial problem, and there exists a lot of different algorithms for doing this.
 If you have ever thought that `pip` and `conda` were taking a long time to install something, then it is probably because they were trying to figure out which packages are compatible with each other.
 For example, if you try to install